cmhilaire/RHCSA/9. Utils/reset_root_pwd.md

 ### 1️⃣ Reboot and Interrupt the GRUB Menu
 1. Reboot the system.
-2. When the **GRUB** menu appears, highlight the default boot entry.
+2. When the **GRUB** menu appears, highlight the recovery boot entry.
 3. Press **`e`** to **edit** the kernel boot parameters.

 ---